-Are you ready to dive into paradise?
-Here, turquoise meets azure, with white sand, white cliffs and smooth white pebbles.
-Vast exotic beaches, bays, cliffs that plunge into the sea and an orgy of pine trees that tumbles intoxicatingly towards the coast.
+Ready to dive into paradise?
+This is where turquoise meets azure against a backdrop of white sand, white cliffs or smooth white pebbles.
+Vast exotic beaches, bays, cliffs that plunge into the sea and a forest of pine trees that tumble intoxicatingly towards the coast.
 And what a coast!
-Kathisma, Egremni, Milos, Pefkoulia, Myli, Ammoglossa ... beaches trip off the tongue… And the island’s number one star, Porto Katsiki.
-Every swim is soul-cleansing.
-Every beach is an unforgettable experience.
+Kathisma, Egremni, Milos, Pefkoulia, Myli, Ammoglossa ... beaches that trip off the tongue.
+And the island’s number one star, Porto Katsiki.
+Every swim here seems unforgettable.

 Set sail to the islets around Lefkada

-Near Nydri you’ll find Skorpios, one of the most famous islets in the world and erstwhile summer refuge of the tycoon Aristotle Onassis.
+Near Nydri, you’ll find Skorpios, the one-time summer refuge of legendary shipping tycoon Aristotle Onassis.
 He bought it in 1963 and decorated it with all types of trees and exotic plants.
-Liz Taylor, Richard Burton, Winston Churchill, kings, dukes, shipping magnates and, of course, Jackie O … all took part in famous parties and celebrations on Skorpios and on Onassis’ yacht, Christina, where they discovered the magic of the Ionian Sea.
+Elizabeth Taylor, Richard Burton, Winston Churchill, kings, dukes, shipping magnates and, of course, Jackie O … all took part in famous parties and celebrations on Skorpios and on Onassis’ yacht, Christina, where they discovered the magic of the Ionian Sea.
 He was buried here in 1975.

-Board, boom, sail… and we’re off to windsurf in Vasiliki and Ai Gianni, two of the world’s best beaches for the sport and home to the International Regatta.
+Board, boom, sail… and we’re off to windsurf in Vasiliki and Ai Gianni, two beaches loved by windsurfers and home to the International Regatta.
 If you prefer kitesurfing, Myli, near Lefkada town, is ideal.
-If you’re even more courageous, you can paraglide – an unforgettable flight with an exciting landing at Kathisma, one of Lefkada’s most gorgeous beaches.
+And if you’re even more courageous, you can paraglide at gorgeous Kathisma beach.
 Or soar through the sky with one of the Aeroclub’s prop planes or light aircraft.

-Sacrifices to the gods were evetually replaced by the sacrifices of desperate lovers.
+Sacrifices to the gods were eventually replaced by the sacrifices of desperate lovers.
 The poet Sappho was allegedly the first to jump in 570 BC and the dramatic white cliff is named Sappho’s Leap after her.
-It has also been called Kavos Tis Kyras (Lady’s Cape), after the love-struck girls who threw themselves to their deaths here.
-It is one of the most interesting sights in Lefkada and well worth a visit.
+It has also been called Kavos tis Kyras (Lady’s Cape), after the love-struck girls who also threw themselves to their deaths here.

 When you enter the town, you’ll be welcomed by the castle.
-In 1300, the Venetian leader Giovanni Orsini received Lefkada as a dowry and began fortifying it with seven bastions on seven sides.
-Inside you’ll find the church of Agia Mavra, patron saint of Lefkada, celebrated on May 3rd with a huge feast day.
-From the castle to the northwest side of town, there is a thin strip of land, 7 km long, that encircles the Gyras lagoon.
+In 1300, the Venetian leader Giovanni Orsini received Lefkada in Greece as a dowry and began fortifying it with seven bastions on seven sides.
+Inside, you’ll find the church of Agia Mavra, patron saint of Lefkada, celebrated on May 3 with a huge feast day.
+From the castle to the northwest side of town, there is a thin strip of land, 7km long that encircles the Gyras Lagoon.
 The red villa Kalkani, windmills and fishermen’s homes adorn this unique wetland, along with numerous species of protected birds.

 The Venetian Olive Grove

 The grove, which embraces the western side of town, was planted by order of the Venetians in the 17th century.
-Here, you’ll enjoy a walk or a bike ride through the immortal olive trees.
+You’ll enjoy a walk or a bike ride through the immortal olive trees.

-Small in size but great in flavor.
-Cooked in large cauldrons by the village women on Agios Donatos’ feast day (August 7) on the plateau above the village.
-A festival on your plate!
+Small in size but great in flavour.
+Cooked in large cauldrons by the village women on Agios Donatos’ feast day (August 7) on the plateau above the village, the lentils of Englouvis village are like a festival on your plate!